 Remember: Have a strong faith that you will receive the blessing you are searching for!

-For those attending the ceremony in person are encouraged to follow the tradition by bringing offerings of food to the temple on the last day of rites, the seventh FULL Moon of the year (Wednesday, August 17 at 7 pm).
+For those attending the ceremony in person are encouraged to follow the tradition by bringing offerings of food to the temple on the last day of rites, the seventh FULL Moon of the year.

 Everyone is welcome to participate!